vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ### Creating composables without VSF factories

 Sometimes you need to omit using VSF factories.
 You can have a complex integration or decide to follow your way of implementing it.
-In this case, you can use Vue Storefront architecture and create your own composable, by creating a custom factory, or not using one at all.
+In this case, you can use Vue Storefront architecture and create your own composable by creating a custom factory or not using one at all.

 However, you have to keep in mind that you need to handle context and reactive properties as well - of course, there are helpers for that.